Why does BODYPUMP work?

 BODYPUMP really is the ultimate calorie-burning resistance training workout.
 A ground-breaking new study shows that BODYPUMP generates a long-term calorie-burning response that is far greater than a calorie-matched cardio class.
 BODYPUMP can therefore be described as a more potent exercise stimulus.
 This is backed up by research highlighting that the fast tempo resistance training of BODYPUMP expends more energy than lifting heavier loads at a slower rate.
 Studies also show that the high-repetition, low-load training of BODYPUMP can aid bone density and reduce the risk of osteoporosis.

 How much weight should you lift during BODYPUMP?

 There’s no pressure to lift heavy in a BODYPUMP class.
 In fact, the whole workout is structured around high repetitions using light weights.
 However, continual progression is the key to getting the most out of any strength training, so you need to lift more weight as you get stronger.
 If a BODYPUMP workout is not getting you hot and sweaty, and you’re not hanging out for the end of each track then it’s likely that your resistance is too light.
-We suggest you pick a couple of tracks where you think you can lift a heavier weight and add an extra weight plate to your bar.
+We suggest you pick a couple of tracks where you think you can lift a heavier weight and add an extra weight plate to your bar (if you’re using the SMARTBAR™ this is super simple!).
 Remember, if at any time you feel that the weight you are lifting is compromising your technique stop for a few reps and reset – or simply drop your weight slightly.